romad90/sealed-bid-auction/README.md

 ## Licensing

-"The code in this project is licensed under ISC license."
+"The code in this project is licensed under MIT license."